 Your Florida Driver’s License can be suspended for a lot of reasons:

 - Were you in an accident and didn’t have proof of property damage liability insurance?

-- Did you received too many points?
+- Did you receive too many points?

-- Was a judgment entered against you for damages that were caused by someone driving your car.
+- Was a judgment entered against you for damages that were caused by someone driving your car?

 - Were you found guilty of driving with a suspended license more than two times?

 - Did you get caught driving on a court-ordered suspension like when you get a DUI or are convicted of possession of marijuana?

 In most cases, you can un-suspend your license.
 In other cases, you may be able to get a work permit.
 Call today for a free license review and get started on your way back behind the wheel.

 - Where can I check to see if my license is suspended?

 - Is a ticket for a suspended license is just like any other ticket?